lessamess/Protostrap/README.md

 - you can access it in the browser via: <a href="http://localhost/protostrap">http://localhost/protostrap</a> assuming you have named the folder protostrap and put it into the above directory.

 ## Features
-- File snippets for header, footer, iosTabbar all easily adaptable
+- Filesnippets for header, footer, iosTabbar all easily adaptable
+- Navigation filesnippet including a bootstrap navigation element
 - iOS tabbar with styles for active and non active
 - Badges ⓵ and ⓶ for iOS tabbar
 - svg Placeholders, responsive or fixed in width